 Marshall Lev Dermer

-SSS I’m 71 years old, but some sixty years ago, during the 1950’s and 1960’s, I lived in East Rogers Park (now called Rogers Park), a neighborhood on the far northeast side of Chicago.
-We had moved there from Austin, a neighborhood to the southwest, so that my mother could live close to her siblings.
+It’s February 2022 and amazingly I’m 76 years old!
+But some sixty years ago, during the 1950’s and 1960’s, I lived in East Rogers Park (now called Rogers Park), a neighborhood on the far northeast side of Chicago.
+We had moved there from Austin, a neighborhood to the southwest, so that my mother, a single-parent, could live close to her siblings.

 Dr. Steinberg: Dental Surgeon

-SSSSteinberg’s office was located on the second floor of a brown-brick building on the southwest corner of Glenwood and Morse Avenues.
+Steinberg’s office was located on the second floor of a brown-brick building on the southwest corner of Glenwood and Morse Avenues.
 Steinberg’s shingle, somewhat like a pirate’s flag, swung from a staff over the corner.
-Instead of a skull and crossed bones, the shingle displayed “STEINBERG” in bold, white letters.
+Instead of a skull and crossed bones, in bold white letters the shingle displayed “STEINBERG.”

-SSSA long flight of wooden stairs lead to the second-floor offices of Dr. Krakow (another story) and Dr. Steinberg.
-Dr. Steinberg was bald except for gray hair around the sides of his head.
+A steep flight of wooden stairs lead to the second-floor offices of Dr. Krakow (another story) and Dr. Steinberg.
+Steinberg was bald except for gray hair around the sides of his head.
 His face was wrinkled but he was slim, and his disposition was ever serious.

-SSSI remember my last visit.
+I remember my last visit.
 Dr. Steinberg had packed my mouth with cotton and built a rubber dam around the tooth before commencing drilling.
 Steinberg never offered analgesics, so I felt as if he were pounding a red-hot nail into my tooth.
-Neither the gurgling of the water in Steinberg’s cuspidor nor the sounds of his saliva ejector could distract me.
+Neither the gurgling of the water in Steinberg’s cuspidor nor the sounds of his saliva ejector hanging from my lower lip could distract me.

-SSSI suppose that Steinberg eventually noticed my suffering and cut the procedure short.
-Steinberg filled the cavity with a temporary, but I never visited Steinberg’s office again.
+I suppose that Steinberg eventually noticed my suffering and cut the procedure short.
+Steinberg filled the cavity with a temporary, but I never revisited Steinberg’s office.

-SSSMy cousin, Val, a dentist in Skokie, a suburb to the northwest, subsequently inspected Steinberg’s work and reported that Steinberg had used the “right” procedure.
+My cousin, Val Alpern, a dentist in Skokie, a suburb to the northwest, subsequently inspected Steinberg’s work and reported that Steinberg had used the “right” procedure.
 True, but he had lost the patient.
 In the future I dealt with Cousin Val.
 Public transportation from East Rogers Park to Skokie via the “Skokie 97” bus was time consuming, but Cousin Val was relatively painless.

-SSSSome 50 years later while living in Wisconsin, I have found myself thinking about Dr. Steinberg as I rode my bike along the parkway that follows the Milwaukee River.
+Some 50 years later while living in Wisconsin, I had found myself thinking about Steinberg as I rode my bike along the parkway that follows the Milwaukee River.
 No, I wasn’t suffering a toothache.

 Mitchell Jacobs: Registered Pharmacist

-SSSThe work was educational.
-I learned, among other things, how to: interact with the public, make sodas, mop floors, make coffee, wrap packages, count change, the purpose of condoms and sanitary napkins, count in multiples of 27 (A pack of cigarettes cost a mere 27 cents!), and serve nickel Cokes as well as the ever popular glass of seltzer water.
+The work was educational.
+I learned, among other things, how to: interact with the public, make sodas, mop floors, make coffee, wrap packages, count change, the purpose of condoms and sanitary napkins, count in multiples of 27 (A pack of cigarettes cost just 27 cents!), and serve nickel Cokes as well as the ever popular glass of seltzer water.

-SSSI would deliver suppositories to little Mrs. Fishman who always offered a ten-cent tip; elixir terpin hydrate with codeine to Mr. Murphy who always offered a huge quarter tip; and various goods like cigarettes, cigars, and ice cream to people who did not reliably tip.
+I would deliver: suppositories to little Mrs. Fishman who always offered a ten-cent tip; elixir terpin hydrate with codeine to Mr. Murphy who always offered a huge quarter tip; and cigarettes, cigars, and ice cream to people who did not reliably tip.
 I should note that Mr. Murphy frequently ordered codeine syrup perhaps for a recurrent “cough.”

-SSSThe soda fountain featured Sealtest Ice Cream (“Get the best; Get Sealtest!”); Mitch was always proud of the ice cream’s high butterfat content.
+The soda fountain featured Sealtest Ice Cream (“Get the best; Get Sealtest!”); Mitch was always proud of the ice cream’s high butterfat content.
 I best remember the Mondae Sundae glasses.
-Their bottoms were tall and somewhat narrow like soda glasses whereas their tops opened wide like sunday glasses.
+Their bottoms were tall and somewhat narrow like soda glasses whereas their tops opened wide like sundae glasses.
 The bottom, therefore, could be filled with a mixture of seltzer and chocolate syrup while the top could be filled with a huge scoop of ice cream covered with chocolate syrup or hot fudge, nuts, whipped cream, and a maraschino cherry.
-One would eat the top sunday portion until the ice cream fell to the glass’s bottom, forming an ice cream soda!
+One would eat the top sundae portion until the ice cream fell to the glass’s bottom and formed an ice cream soda!

-SSSKindly George Benson, Mitch’s assistant, taught me how to solder and how to mop a floor without first sweeping it!
+Kindly George Benson, Mitch’s assistant, taught me how to solder and how to mop a floor without first sweeping it!
 Everyone thought George was a pharmacist, but apparently he wasn’t.
-One day I came to work and learned that George was not returning.
-It seems that Mitch’s “understanding” with the state inspector had broken down.
+One day I arrived at work and learned that George was not returning.
+It seems that for years Mitch had helped George masquerade as a pharmacist!

-SSSWhen I began working for Mitch, I earned sixty cents per hour.
+Was Mitch paying George pharmacist wages?
+And what was Mitch paying his soda jerks?
+When I began working for Mitch, I earned about fifty cents per hour.
 I don’t recall his paying any young person the minimum wage.
 I remember his once complaining that I had not worked fast enough and I asked, “What do you want for sixty cents an hour?”
 He sternly told me that my remark would cost me several raises.

-SSSI was too young and naive to immediately seek employment elsewhere.
+I was too young and naive to immediately seek employment elsewhere.
 When I was sixteen, however, I immediately began working for Walgreens.
-My pay jumped from 75 cents per hour to the minimum wage, $1.25 per hour.
+My pay jumped from about 65 cents per hour to the minimum wage, $1.25 per hour.

-SSSI kept the “conversation” with Mitch from my mother who was a single parent and semi-skilled sewing machine operator who looked forward to the day when she would earn $100 weekly.
+I kept the “conversation” with Mitch from my mother, a semi-skilled sewing machine operator, who looked forward to the day when she would earn $100 weekly.
 My mother had enough worries.